cloudposse/atmos/website/docs/core-concepts/stacks/templating.md

 ## Environment Variables

-Environment variables to use when processing and executing templates can be defined in the `env` map.
+Some data sources might need environment variables that are different from the environment variables in Stack configuration.
+Environment variables may be passed to data soruces when processing and executing templates by defining `env` map.
 It's supported in both the `templates.settings` section in `atmos.yaml` [CLI config file](/cli/configuration) and in the `settings.templates.settings` section in [Atmos stack manifests](/core-concepts/stacks).